-- a.
-Chimneys in new construction shall reflect the configuration and patterns of chimneys in historic buildings within the District. - b.
+Chimneys in new construction shall reflect the configuration and patterns of chimneys in historic buildings within the District.

 Chimneys in new construction shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
 Refer to the Architectural Character section of these Design Standards for further details.

-9. Garages & Accessory Buildings
+GARAGES AND ACCESSORY BUILDINGS

-- a.
-Locate detached garages and accessory buildings at the side or rear of new residential structures within the District. - b.
-Design garages and accessory buildings to be compatible in scale for the property and to have an appropriate site relation to the main structure as well as surrounding structures. - c.
-Garages shall be attached only if attached garages historically were appropriate to the building form and architectural style of the new construction.
-For instance, an attached garage may be appropriate on a new house with a Ranch form, but not a new house with a center-passage form.
-Refer to the Architectural Character section of these Design Standards. - d.
-The materials and finishes used for new garages and outbuildings including garage doors shall correspond to the overall character of the district, as well as the building type and style of the new house.
+Locate detached garages and accessory buildings at the side or rear of new residential structures within the District.

+Design garages and accessory buildings to be compatible in scale for the property and to have an appropriate site relationship to both the main structure and to surrounding structures.

+The materials and finishes used for new garages and outbuildings, including garage doors, shall correspond both to the overall character of the district and to the building type and style of the new house.

-10. Independent Fences and Walls
+INDEPENDENT FENCES AND WALLS

-- a.
-Avoid constructing new front yard fences where they were not historically present on the lot. - b.
-Fences and walls may not obscure the front elevation of the primary structure on the property. - c.
+Avoid constructing new front yard fences where they were not historically present on the lot.

+Fences and walls shall not obscure the front elevation of the primary structure on the property.
+Fences along the street shall not exceed four feet in height.

 Fence materials, scale, and finish shall reflect historic trends visible on other contributing houses within the district.

-11. Landscaping
+TOPOGRAPHY

+Maintain and repair the grade of the site as much as possible to preserve the historic grade.
+Do not otherwise alter the current grade of the site except to restore it back to its historic state.
+The current grade of the site shall not be artificially raised to gain additional building height.

+LANDSCAPING

-- a.
-Preserve existing trees in accordance with the City of Austin's Tree and Natural Area Preservation Ordinance.
-Any trees removed within the LHD for permitted development per the Design Standards and the Heritage Tree Ordinance shall be replaced on the same property (successful relocation of existing trees or new planting of similar size and canopy per the Austin Heritage Tree Ordinance). - b.
-Do not obscure the front or primary façade of the house with vegetation. - c.
-Driveways shall be constructed with the most environmentally friendly materials and configurations as possible while maintaining the streetscape pattern historically appropriate to the District. - d.
-Consider ribbon drives or concrete lattice drives that have a lower impervious cover and improve percolation of rainwater, reduce run-off, and minimize the visual impact of the driveway and parking spaces. - e.
-When constructing a two-story new building or rear addition, consider the use of landscape screening at the back and side property lines to diminish the visibility of the new construction with respect to the privacy of the property and that of the adjacent property owners.
+Preserve existing trees in accordance with the City of Austin Tree and Natural Area Preservation Ordinance.

+Driveway configurations shall maintain the streetscape pattern historically appropriate to the District.

+Consider ribbon drives or concrete lattice drives that have a lower impervious cover and improve percolation of rainwater, reduce run-off, and minimize the visual impact of the driveway and parking spaces.

+When constructing a two-story new building or rear addition, consider the use of landscape screening at the back and side property lines to diminish the visibility of the new construction and to respect the privacy of the project property and that of the adjacent property owners.

-12. Mechanical Equipment
+MECHANICAL EQUIPMENT

-- a.
-Locate all new mechanical or energy conservation equipment in a manner that does not obscure the primary view of the building. - b.
-Rainwater collection systems that are visible from the public street must use traditional materials such as metal and wood; use of PVC containers or piping is not permitted within the public view. - c.
-Wind power systems shall be located to the rear of the site or to new (rear) building additions.
-The color of the turbine must be muted and free from graphics.
+Locate all new mechanical or energy conservation equipment in a manner that does not obscure the primary view of the building.

+Rainwater collection systems that are visible from the public street must use traditional materials such as metal and wood; use of PVC containers or piping is not permitted within the public view.

+Wind power systems shall be located to the rear of the site or on new (rear) building additions.
+The color of the turbine must be muted and the turbine must be free from graphics.